ideacrew/enroll/hugo/content/docs/internationalization_and_translations.md

 If the `l10n` is invoked, it will look into the [translation model](https://github.com/dchbx/enroll/blob/master/app/models/translation.rb) to find a record matching the keys from the YML file added and then loaded.

-## Translation locations
+## Translation Location

-Translations are specified in the YML files in the [config/locales](https://github.com/dchbx/enroll/tree/master/config/locales) as well as the [db/seedfiles/translations](https://github.com/dchbx/enroll/tree/master/db/seedfiles/translations) directories.
+Translations are specified in .rb files in constants in the [db/seedfiles/translations](https://github.com/dchbx/enroll/tree/master/db/seedfiles/translations) directory.

 ### CCA vs DC